ringcentral/metrics-facade/metrics-facade-guide/chapters/02-metric-types.md

 Each Measurable identifies its value as one of `com.ringcentral.platform.metrics.measurables.MeasurableType` type: OBJECT, LONG, DOUBLE or STRING.

+## Metric examples

 ### Counter

 Let's take a look at Counter.

 `com.ringcentral.platform.metrics.counter.Counter`  measures exactly one value - the current value of counter.
 Its `MeasurableType` is LONG.

-[First metric creation and export](./first-creation-and-export.md) you can find an example of `Counter`'s usage.
+[First metric creation and export](./01-first-creation-and-export.md) you can find an example of `Counter`'s usage.

 ### Histogram